 Standing Up for Our Veterans

-Our United States Senator, Debbie Stabenow, believes our veterans should not stand at the back of any line.
+U.S. Senator Debbie Stabenow believes our veterans should not stand at the back of any line.
 Whether it’s health care, education, a chance at a good job, or the military recognitions they earned in service, our nation must keep its promises to our heroes who have served.
 She learned this respect for service from her own family – her father served in World War II.

 Senator Stabenow is dedicated to ensuring that our veterans receive the military honors they have earned defending our country.
-Most recently, she passed legislation to make SPC Jim McCloughan eligible for our nation’s highest military honor, the Medal of Honor.
+She authored and passed legislation paving the way for Michigan veteran James C. McCloughan to be awarded the Medal of Honor.
 She is a champion for our national cemeteries, memorials, and other efforts to honor those who serve.

 Mental Health Services